 First Peoples Principles of Learning

-The First Nations Education Steering Committee website has resources that provide guidance on using these principles in classroom practice.
-For example, the FAQs section in In Our Own Words: Bringing Authentic First Peoples Content to the K-3 Classroom answers some basic questions, including:
+Browse the First Nations Education Steering Committee website.
+It has resources that provide guidance on using these principles in classroom practice.

 Related Blog Posts